-In an increasingly digitised world, many kids have grown distant with their friends, or lost out on opportunities to make new ones.
+In an increasingly digitised world, many kids have grown distant from their friends or lost out on opportunities to make new ones.
 If this is the case for your child, it may be time to get back out there.

-If your child is really young, is there a playgroup in your neighborhood?
-Do you have friends with kids of a similar age who you could introduce them to?
+If your child is really young, is there a playgroup in your neighbourhood?
+Do you have friends with kids of a similar age who you could introduce them?

 Teach them how to extend invitations 👋